 Then you can loop them and 90% of your Pinterest work is done.

-Start a YouTube channel and it will benefit you in two ways.
+Start a YouTube channel and it will benefit you in three ways.

 First, is that when you link your website in the description of every video, it will bring traffic back to your site and help with SEO.

 Second, even if people just come to YouTube to watch you make candles or to learn about candle making, you will still earn ad revenue from those videos.
 This can be tens of thousands of dollars depending on how popular your videos are.

 Third, YouTube now has its own version of TikTok called YouTube Shorts.
 You can cut up videos for YouTube Shorts and repurpose those same videos for TikTok (which we will get to later).

 Try to post like you are a normal person without every single post being self-promotion.

 Post some pictures of buying supplies, post pictures of the candle-making process.
 Engage with people and ask their questions.

 Then when you launch a new product, announce it on social media and link to your website.

 You can even boost your Facebook posts for a few dollars each and target anyone that has ever visited your site.
 It is a great, but affordable way to generate clicks.